OpenNebula/marketplace-docs/source/service/kubernetes.rst

 .. important::

-   The checkbox **Wait for VMs to report that they are READY via OneGate to consider them running** must be enabled - otherwise all nodes defined in the service will be spawned together and all of them become a kubernetes master node.
+   Both the parent relationship and the checkbox **Wait for VMs to report that they are READY via OneGate to consider them running** must be set properly and/or enabled - otherwise all nodes defined in the service will be spawned together and all of them become a kubernetes master node.
 That means that instead of a one cluster with one master node and two worker nodes, we would get three single node clusters...

 Finally click on the green **Create** button at the top and we are done.

 Instantiate the service template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We will instantiate the service template like the following picture demonstrates - notice that we are telling the template to use specific network for kubernetes:
+We will instantiate the service template like the following picture demonstrates - notice that we are telling the template to use a specific network for kubernetes:

 |image-oneflow-part5|